Editorial guide

 Section 2

-For "What routine reminders can add to a face yoga workflow", the workflow should remove friction instead of adding pressure.
-During a jaw-comfort question that should stay away from medical advice, "What routine reminders can add to a face yoga workflow" has one practical test: whether anything changes in behavior.
-A useful answer for "What routine reminders can add to a face yoga workflow" helps the reader treat a routine note as planning support, not proof before it asks for an install.
-Try the smallest version first for "What routine reminders can add to a face yoga workflow": pause when pressure, pain, or irritation appears.
-Then ask whether.
+For "Workflow value: routine reminders", the workflow should remove friction instead of adding pressure.
+During a jaw-comfort question that should stay away from medical advice, "Workflow value: routine reminders" has one practical test: whether anything changes in behavior.
+A useful answer for "Workflow value: routine reminders" helps the reader treat a routine note as planning support, not proof before it asks for an install.
+Try the smallest version first for "Workflow value: routine reminders": pause when pressure, pain, or irritation appears.
+Then ask whether privacy-minded progress review would reduce friction for "Workflow value: routine reminders" or simply add another thing to manage.
+Orena should feel useful for "Workflow.

 Section 3